The following is a guest post by Jacqueline Bennet of Yellow Dog Blog.

 What should you look out for?
 Stealing toys the other dog is playing with is an early sign.

 “You have to step in right away, at the earliest signs, and spend time on the floor with your two dogs,” Perata explains.
 “Let them chew toys on either side of you and take the toys or chewies away at random intervals and switch them.
 You can also take them away entirely.”

 Watch for growling or change in behavior when you try to take food or toys away, or if the existing dog starts to growl or bite if you go to pet the new dog.

 Dan Perata Training suggests this exercise: throw a toy across the floor or have someone ring the doorbell.
-Make sure you dog is watching the toy or the door and is not focused on the other dog.
+Your dog should be watching the toy or the door and not the other dog.
 If his focus is the other dog, you need to snap him out of it.